hjfrunblog/hjfrunblog.github.io/docs/internal/resume.md

   <div class="time-span">2023.1 ~ 2023.12</div>
 </div>

 The client is an internationally renowned comprehensive container logistics giant.
 Its core business covers everything from warehousing to logistics.
 The project was to upgrade an in-house scanning application for its warehouse department.
 There is an Android phone version and an RF gun version.
 Use a hybrid architecture.
-Parts that need to call the device's native capabilities are implemented using Android native, such as taking pictures, scanning, etc. Other pages and functions are implemented using Vue.
-The project supports Android 9 (API 28) and later systems, and the scanner supports two devices each of Zebra and Honeywell.
-The main functions include login, profile management, data management, pallet management, online scanning, offline scanning, multi-language, scanner shortcut key adaptation, etc. The technologies and languages used in the project mainly include Java, Vue, Docker, SQL Server, NestJS, etc. The project has been successfully launched and is running in warehouses in many countries and regions, such as Shanghai, Ningbo, India, Vietnam, etc.
+Parts that need to call the device's native capabilities are implemented using **Android** native, such as taking pictures, scanning, etc. Other pages and functions are implemented using Vue.
+The project supports Android 9 (API 28) and later systems, and the scanner supports two devices each of **Zebra** and **Honeywell**.
+The main functions include login, profile management, data management, pallet management, online scanning, offline scanning, multi-language, scanner shortcut key adaptation, etc. The technologies and languages used in the project mainly include Java, **Vue**, **Docker**, **SQL Server**, **NestJS**, etc. The project has been successfully launched and is running in warehouses in many countries and regions, such as Shanghai, Ningbo, India, Vietnam, etc.

 I am mainly responsible for the development of modules such as Profile management, data management, homepage, multi-language, instructions for use, etc., and adapting scanner shortcut keys.